i2a Institute 2016

 Who Should Attend?

 - Full and part-time faculty and staff who are interested in infusing critical thinking innovations and related assessment strategies into their instruction

-- Administrators and staff in higher education who want to learn more about infusing and assessing critical thinking into curricular, co-curricular, and student service projects and programs
+- Administrators and staff in higher education who want to learn more about infusing and assessing critical thinking in curricular, co-curricular, and student service projects and programs

 - Other educators interested in learning more about the teaching and learning of critical thinking